 To tame an elephant, catch it young or make sure that it is born in captivity, she will never know her power.
-You will use her in the circus to entertain humans, You will ride on her the safari to see other animals, You will use this elephant as crane for construction projects, and you can use her in religious festivals like the Asians do.
+You will use her in the circus to entertain humans, you will ride her on the safari to see other animals, you can use this elephant as a crane for construction projects, and you can use her in religious festivals like the Asians do.

 This elephant will never know the power her African cousin wields.

 She will not know that her African cousin is the real king of the jungle.
 She will not know that her African cousin’s one kick is enough to knock out that preying lion that is trying to eat her calf, She will never know how the matriarch of the savannah gracefully leads the herd.

 This story of the elephant reminds me of the free expression story of Uganda.

 The suppression is steady but sure.
 From the banning of the ebimeeza (citizen forums) and the birth of disclaimers on radio stations that the ‘views aired on this radio station are not necessarily those of this radio station.’
 I chuckle every time that statement comes through my radio after a heated political debate.
 Those that make up the largest percentage of Uganda’s population probably scantily remember or not at all the ebimeeza.

 This is the same generation that was brought up by a bunch of cautious individuals.